Debilitating Depression, Symptoms & Treatment

 What is type 2 diabetes?

-Type 2 diabetes does not let an individual make or use insulin effectively.
+Type 2 it does not let an individual make or use insulin effectively.
 According to NIDDK reports, it is the most common diabetes type, and it has a strong relation with obesity.
 A person living with this type of diabetes may or may not administer insulin.
 In maximum cases, taking proper medication and changes in diet and some exercise can help manage type 2 diabetes.

 Both children & adults can develop this type of diabetes.
 This condition’s common risk factors include age 45 or more, family history, or being overweight.